ajarara/zulip-coffeebot/README.md

 - One member of the collective will be randomly chosen to make coffee.
 Coffeebot will notify all users of the collective who this member is.
 It is this person's responsibility to make coffee.
 Coffeebot will not physically enforce coffee creation for all foreseeable versions.
 This may change.

 After the coffee is made, the maker may ping all those who are in the collective they are in with `@coffeebot ping`, within 2 hours.
 Only the maker can perform this ping (there is nothing stopping anyone anywhere from pinging manually).
+This is to make the responsibility concrete.
 In the case that the maker has been the maker of a previous collective that occurred within the last two hours, Coffeebot will ping all those that are in the most recent.

 At any point in this event loop, anyone in a collective or otherwise may message `@Coffeebot love` or `I love you @Coffeebot` for a random reciprocating emoji.
 Coffeebot appreciates your gratitude.